 Amazon Echo v Google Home: Final verdict

 Google Home has come on leaps and bounds since launch, and choosing a victor isn't easy.
-Right now the crown goes to Alexa simply because it still has a broader skill set – and its Works With Alexa programme just makes it a smart home master.
-But Google Home is quickly closing the gap, and has the potential to leapfrog Alexa before long.
-Its new call feature may alone be enough to sway some in its direction.
+Both are good speakers with tonnes of untapped potential, but right now we're still giving Amazon Echo the edge - it still has a broader skill set, and the Works With Alexa programme makes it a smart home master.